|

 venturing to higher elevations.

 Proper hydration is a must at higher elevations.
-Without it you will lose strength, energy and may develop a severe headache.
-To avoid dehydration you MUST drink beyond your thirst; drink even though you are not thirsty.
-We will provide bottled water in the field, please drink it.
+Without it one will lose strength, energy and may develop a severe headache.
+To avoid dehydration one MUST drink beyond their thirst; drink even though not thirsty.
 Be prepared for possible temperature extremes and sudden changes in weather.
 Be aware that mornings can be very chilly.
 Often we will be out in darkness before sunrise and after sunset, please bring a flashlight.
-We plan to arrive at our morning location each day no later than 5:15 A.M. on some days as early as 4:45 A.M.
-Sunset is approximately 9:20 P.M.
+We plan to arrive at our morning location each day no later than 5:00 A.M.
+Sunset is approximately 9:45 P.M.

 Equipment Recommendations: